 This course is only available for students in the BA International Studies.

-This course offers a broad survey of today’s economies of South and Southeast Asia.
-The main focus is on long-run economic growth and social change.
-Why did some countries, in particular in Southeast Asia, perform far better than India and its neighbors?
+This course offers a broad survey of contemporary South and Southeast Asian economies.
+The main focus is on long-run economic growth and the accompanying social changes.
+Why did some countries perform far better than its neighbors?
 How did long-term growth take places in South and Southeast Asian economies in the last 30-40 years?
-How were the nations of Southeast Asia affected by financial crisis in the late 1990s?
+How were the nations of South and Southeast Asia affected by financial crisis?
+What was the political economy of growth in these countries?
+And, what were social development that went along with the growth?
+Special attention is given to the role of the state and economic policy.
+The lectures utilize various relevant journal articles and book chapters on South and Southeast Asian economies.
+The lectures are also accompanied by tutorials to discuss auxiliary topics.

 The timetable is available on the BA International Studies website.